pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 The above is notably the case of the AuthPolicy and the RateLimitPolicy v1beta2 APIs, shipped with the aforementioned version of Kuadrant.
 These kinds of policies can be attached to Gateways or to HTTPRoutes, with cascading effects through the hierarchy that result in one _effective policy_ per gateway-route combination.
 This effective policy is either the policy attached to the Gateway or, if present, the one attached to the HTTRoute, thus conforming with a strict case of _implicit defaults set at the level of the gateway_.

 Enhancing the Kuadrant Inherited Policy CRDs, so the corresponding policy instances can declare `defaults` and `overrides` stanzas, is imperative:
-1. to provide full support for D/O in the terms proposed at [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713) of the Kubernetes Gateway API special group (base use cases);
+1. to provide full support for D/O along the lines proposed by [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713) (to be superseded by [GEP-2649](https://github.com/kubernetes-sigs/gateway-api/pull/2813)[^1]) of the Kubernetes Gateway API special group (base use cases);
 2. to extend D/O support to other derivative cases, learnt to be just as important for platform engineers and app developers who require more granular policy interaction on top of the base cases;
 3. to support more sophisticated hierarchies with other kinds of network objects and/or multiples policies targetting at the same level of the hierarchy (possibly, in the future.)

+[^1]: As the time of writing, [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713) (Kubernetes Gateway API, SIG-NETWORK) is [under revision](https://github.com/kubernetes-sigs/gateway-api/pull/2813), expected to be split into two separate GEPs, one for Direct Policies (GEP-2648) and one for Inherited Policies (GEP-2649.)
+Once these new GEPs supersede GEP-713, all references to the previous GEP in this document must be updated to GEP-2649.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation